 ∑ Election machines already scan and make anonymous ballot images.

 ∑ Ask election officials to preserve these ballot images

 B. Print and count these images of ballots, or get programmers to count them, to check official results. (more)

-∑ If tallies don't match, find the discrepancies.
+∑ Report any discrepancies.
 If there's an argument, courts decide.

 ∑ This one step will catch most errors in election results, caused by mistakes, dishonesty, or foreigners.

 ∑ This step also shows each candidate who else their voters chose, leading to alliances in the next campaign.

 C. If you want more checking, compare paper ballots to the electronic copies, to check the copies are good. (more)

 ∑ ≠Check all ballots or a good sample.
 If copies aren't right, re-scan ballots with better scanners, release again, check again.